13 Nov Is Oat Milk Good For You?

 HOW MUCH SUGAR IS IN OAT MILK?

 Oat milk tastes sweet and delicious for a reason.
 Most don’t contain added sugar because oats contain naturally occurring sugars.
 Whether naturally occurring or added, sugar is sugar.
 It typically contains around 3.5g of sugar per 100ml.
 For context, there are 4g sugar in a teaspoon.
 A Pret oat latte contains 9.9g sugar which is equivalent to two and a half teaspoons.
 A grande Starbucks oat latte comes in at 12g (four teaspoons).
 There are many health conscious people who wouldn’t dream of scooping spoonfuls of sugar into their morning coffees, but many are drinking it unknowingly in their morning oat lattes.
+Read our guide to how much sugar is in your food here.

 WHAT IS DIPOTASSIUM PHOSPHATE IN OAT MILK?